World Merge FAQ

 We thoroughly investigate both worlds to make sure that the worlds we merge are the best compatible pair.

 We strive to always schedule world merges on Wednesdays to prevent overlapping issues with any potential updates or patches we may have.
-This may not be the case for this first round of merges, as we are balancing this with the need to quickly provide you with a more full world, for an optimal gaming experience.
+However, this may not be the case.

 Both worlds (the one being merged and the one being merged into) will receive a notification in-game telling players to expect a world merge.
-The world being merged is informed on the Friday before the merge, while the world being merged into receives an in-game notice the Monday before.
-This offset is because the world being merged into will remain mostly unaffected, outside of the increase in players, pre- and post- merge.
-We will also post a dedicated downtime notification on Friday on our official New World forums with a link to this FAQ.
+We will post a dedicated downtime notification on our official New World forums with a link to this FAQ.

 The team will be monitoring the merge as it happens and we will investigate and address any issues that arise as soon as possible.
 To ensure that we are aware of any issues that happen after the merge, we will open a temporary thread on the forum dedicated to issues that you’ve experienced post-merge, as well as relay any important updates related to the merge.